idaholab/moose/framework/doc/content/source/meshgenerators/BlockToMeshConverterGenerator.md

 ## Overview

-The `BlockToMeshConverterGenerator` is for moving one (or more) blocks from a mesh to form a new mesh object.
+The `BlockToMeshConverterGenerator` moves one (or more) blocks from a mesh to form a new mesh object.
 This does not erase/delete the blocks from the original mesh.
-The new mesh has only one block (named 0).
+The new mesh has only one block (unnamed with ID 0)

 !alert note
 No sidesets are preserved in or added to the new mesh